15 Best Dash Cam for RAV4 You’ll Never Regret Buying

 RAV4 install note: because this is a traditional windshield mount, placement is everything.
 You want it behind the mirror, inside the wiper sweep, and not so low that it eats your forward view.
 You also want the rear camera high enough on the back window to see through the cleanest part of the glass, but not so high that the hatch spoiler blocks your view.
 This camera’s value is maximized when you take those angles seriously.

-Parking mode exists as a concept here, but like many systems, it’s tied to power.
+Parking mode exists as a concept here, but like many systems, it’s tied to power: Affver’s 24-hour low-FPS parking mode needs the dedicated hardwire kit.
 If you want 24/7 monitoring, plan on hardwiring.
 If you don’t, you still get strong driving footage—which is where most accidents happen anyway.
+A 64GB card and a car charger with a spare USB port are included, and the listing holds a 4.5-star rating from 1,760 ratings.

 Why it stands out

-• Higher-res rear – Rear clarity is one of the most useful “real evidence” upgrades.
+• 2.5K rear – Rear clarity is one of the most useful “real evidence” upgrades, and it’s rare at this price.

 • Built-in GPS – Adds speed and location context to footage.